 No arthritis or public health agency currently recommends discontinuing arthritis medication, either because of the vaccine or to avoid contracting SARS-CoV-2.

 Stopping arthritis medication can trigger a flare, especially if a person stops taking their medication suddenly.

 A person should consult a doctor about the risks and benefits of continuing medications.
 People with serious underlying health conditions should discuss these conditions with a doctor.

 They may also want to undergo testing to ensure their bodies have produced antibodies in response to the vaccine.

-All people living in the United States who are over the age of 12 are
+All people living in the United States aged

 Each state has its own COVID-19 vaccine policies and procedures.
 A person can try visiting the state department of health for help finding a vaccine locally.

-This means that the majority of people with arthritis do not need to avoid any particular COVID-19 vaccine.
+This means that most people with arthritis do not need to avoid any particular COVID-19 vaccine.

 However, if a person has a high risk of blood clots, a doctor may have a vaccine preference for them.